DonKyniu/bank_cli_app/README.md

 In this repo I have included example data files which are allowing to perform various operations either as user or admin.

-It also contains admin and some  example username / password as passwords in .json file are already hashed
+It also contains admin and some  example username / password as passwords in .json file are already hashed.

 As when there is no data - the only account injected via code is admin one.

+That admin username is **ADM013** and password **admin** - It will ask to change password when you first time login.

+In pre-populated data(example data .json files included in repo) password for ADM013 is already changed - but there is easy way to override it(even if not directly due to hashing and way of checking passwords).

-For creating account admin type account is not required - but for other actions mentioned above it is
+For creating account admin type account is not required - but for other actions mentioned above it is.